trinitronx/raspbian_bootstrap/README.md

 * `/opt/chef` with a ruby 2.2 compiled from ruby-build.
 * pi's clock will be synchronized and pi running [ntpd](http://doc.ntp.org/4.1.0/ntpd.htm) (network time protocol daemon).
 * `/usr/local/bin/chef-client` to run chef-client with right path for chef & ruby.

+## Pre-compiled /opt/chef

+Note: I have a short attention span and waiting for ruby to compile on a pi is boring.
+You have option of using my prebuilt /opt/chef if you want.
+Just open up the script and twiddle the `false` to `true`.
+Just look for the comment around line 19.

 # Credits and Contributors